Assigning Multi-Robot Tasks to Multitasking Robots: Approach

-Then, similarly to Q, create a clause for each instantiation of each task, which forces the predicates for that instantiation to be true, and also another clause which forces at least one of the instantiations to be satisfied if the task's assignment literal is true.
+Then, similar to $Q$, create a clause for each instantiation of each task, which forces the predicates for that instantiation to be true, and also another clause which forces at least one of the instantiations to be satisfied if the task's assignment literal is true.
 In the case of $t_1$, it only has a single instantiation.
-We use a second subscript to index into instantiations: